 - The Provincial Stockpile will be circulated for rotation, within the Host Hospital ONLY.
 This is to ensure ready access to the full stockpile if needed. - The stockpile will be rotated over a two-year period.
-50% of the stockpile will be rotated in Year 1 starting between 1 July - 31 August.
-The remaining 50% of the stockpile will be rotated in year 2 starting between 1 July - 31 August of the subsequent year. - Each Host Hospital will decide which types of ventilators are circulated for rotation within critical care units in their hospital. - Revised Quarterly Ventilator Tracking Form (2019) must be submitted quarterly to CCSO, see Tracking Form submission dates below: By 31 July for Q1 [April-June] By 31 October for Q2 [July-September] By 31 January for Q3 [October-December] By 30 April for Q4 [January-March]
+50% of the stockpile will be rotated in Year 1 starting between 1 July 31 August.
+The remaining 50% of the stockpile will be rotated in year 2 starting between 1 July 31 August of the subsequent year. - Each Host Hospital will decide which types of ventilators are circulated for rotation within critical care units in their hospital. - Revised Quarterly Ventilator Tracking Form (2019) must be submitted quarterly to CCSO, see Tracking Form submission dates below:

+By 31 July for Q1 [April-June]

+By 31 October for Q2 [July-September]

+By 31 January for Q3 [October-December]

+By 30 April for Q4 [January-March]

-Please submit by email to Info@ccso.ca or by fax (416) 340-4920
+Please submit by email to vents@ccso.ca